melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_101/molecular_dynamics_101.md

 > File → Load data onto molecule → (browse:1ubq_output.dcd) → load

 This data represents the “molecular movie” or trajectory of how the atoms in the model moved around during the course of the NAMD simulation.
-You can play the trajectory by pressing the bottom right arrow of the *main panel*.
+You can play the trajectory by clicking the bottom right arrow of the *main panel*.
 (Use the speed scroll bar to the left of that button to slow it down).

 What you are seeing represents the molecular motion of the protein on an extremely small time scale.
 The NAMD program calculates how the molecule moves over time given certain parameters such as temperature.
 These models and simulations can give insight into how proteins behave and their role in biological function and certain diseases.